-Several options are available to members who retire or otherwise leave County service with respect to their pension benefits.
-Before terminating employment, you should become fully informed of the various opportunities available to you, so you can make the best choice for your situation.
+Members who retire or otherwise leave County service have several options available with respect to pension benefits.
+To make informed decisions before terminating employment, members should fully understand and carefully consider the various options available.

 Members considering retirement within the next few years are reminded to watch for announcements from the County for retirement information programs.
-Please call the ERS office at (414) 278-4207 for further information regarding these programs.
-If you are interested in meeting with an Administrative Specialist to discuss retirement, please schedule an appointment by calling (414) 278-4207.
+Please call the Retirement office at (414) 278-4207 for further information regarding these programs.
+If you would like to meet with a Retirement Specialist to discuss retirement, please schedule an appointment by calling (414) 278-4207.

-Each year, Milwaukee County distributes pension statements reflecting balances as of the end of the previous year.
-Remember to keep your beneficiary designations current by informing the Retirement System office of any changes.
-Retired members should also notify the ERS office in writing of any changes in residence or address to insure benefit payments and year-end Form 1099-R statements are properly mailed.
+Remember to keep your beneficiary designations current by informing the Retirement office of any changes.
+Retired members should notify the Retirement office in writing of any address changes to insure benefit payments and year-end Form 1099-R statements are properly mailed.